Howdju/howdju/premiser-ext/ISSUES.md

 ## Next Features

-- Request page from api to determine author, determine source data, and verify anchor
 - If extension opened on from browser action, should navigate to searching for exact url and domain!
 - Extension needs to request annotations of current URL upon page load